JamesDiDonato/CarND-Semantic-Segmentation/README.md

 # Semantic Segmentation
-This project was completed as part of my enrollment in the Self Driving Car Engineer Nanodegree offered by Udacity.
+This project was completed in Feburary '19 as part of my enrollment in the Self Driving Car Engineer Nanodegree offered by Udacity.

 [//]: # (Image References)
 [image1]: ./pictures/architecture.png "architecture"